mxenabled/action_subscriber/README.md

 Requirements
 -----------------
-I test on Ruby 2.1.1 and Jruby 1.7.x.
-Ruby 1.8 is not supported.
+I test on Ruby 2.2.1 and Jruby 9.x.
+MRI 1.9 and jRuby 1.7 are still supported.

+If you want to use MRI 1.9 you will need to lock down the `amq-protocol` and `bunny` gems to `< 2.0` since they both require ruby 2.0+.

 Supported Message Types
 -----------------